 Address: 8302 Camino Del Oro, La Jolla, CA 92037

 The San Diego La Jolla Underwater Park spans nearly 6,000 acres of ocean bottom and the Pacific Ocean’s tideland.
-The park consists of four habitats that draw snorkelers and scuba divers to explore the fascinating underwater world.
+The park has four habitats that draw snorkelers and scuba divers to explore the fascinating underwater world.

 Adventurous divers can explore a 500-foot underwater canyon, kelp forests, and schools of Garibaldi fish.
 You may encounter dolphins, sharks, kelp forests, and hundreds of fish.
-If you’re swimming in the winter, make sure to grab a wetsuit before you go in.
+Grab a wetsuit before you go in if you’re swimming in the winter.
 The water will be chilly!

 The Marine Life Refuge covers the rest of La Jolla Underwater Park.
 It extends further west into the ocean and north to Torrey Pines State Natural Reserve, the Scripps Pier, and surrounding areas.